Chillwave/Chillwave.github.io/index.md

 # Valdi-via Research

-Welcome to Valdi-via Research, your go-to resource for cutting-edge network solutions engineering and architecture.
+Welcome to Valdi-via Research, the community go-to resource for cutting-edge network solutions engineering and architecture.

 ## About Us